dewsign/nova-testimonials/README.md

 # **WIP**
-# Dewsign Nova Reviews
+# Dewsign Nova Testimonials

-A dead simple package to add a reviews cms to a nova application.
-Supports review categories out of the box, and is easily extendable to add more functionality.
+A dead simple package to add a testimonials cms to a nova application.
+Supports testimonial categories out of the box, and is easily extendable to add more functionality.